traceannwhite/Flexbox-Example/flexbox-theknot.md

 By the end of this you should be able to:

 - Know when and where to apply flexbox
-- Work with several flexbox properties available to a flexbox container
+- Work with several flexbox properties that available to a flexbox container
-- Work with several flexbox properties are available to a flexbox child element
+- Work with several flexbox properties that are available to a flexbox child element
 - Implement a design using parent and child flexbox properties

 ## Intro